SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/low-code-sql.md

 tags: []
 ---

-Prophecy low-code SQL combines the the best of both worlds: high-quality code based on software engineering best practices with a complete, easy-to-use visual environment.
+Prophecy low-code SQL combines the the best of both worlds; **high-quality code** based on software engineering best practices with a complete, **easy-to-use visual** environment.

 ![CodeToVisual](./img/CodeToVisual.png)